 The bandwidth of the external loop filter for PLL2 should be designed to be wide enough to take advantage of the low in-band phase noise of PLL2 and the low high offset phase noise of the internal VCO.
 The VCO output is also placed on the distribution path for the Clock Distribution section.
-The clock distribution consists of 6 groups of dividers and delays which drive 12 outputs.
-Each clock group allows the user to select a divide value, a digital delay value, and an analog delay.
-The 6 groups drive programmable output buffers.
-Two groups allow their input signal to be from the OSCin port directly.
+The clock distribution consists of 6 outputs.
+Each clock output allows the user to select a divide value, a digital delay value, and an analog delay.
+The 6 clock outputs drive programmable output buffers.
+Two clock outputs allow their input signal to be from the OSCin port directly.